joemoose/psiops/docs/equipment.md

 ## Example: Stowing a Loadout

-*An operator loads their equipment before the mission.
-They carry the following items:*
+*You load your equipment before the mission.
+You’re carrying the following items:*

 - Basic kit
 - 2 tactical supplies